For more information, see Influenza ACIP Vaccine Recommendations and Centers for Disease Control and Prevention: The Pink Book: Influenza.

 IIV can be given to all people ≥ 6 mo, including pregnant women.

 An age-appropriate formulation should be used.

 Adults ≥ 65 yr should be given high-dose IIV.
 The high dose is recommended only for those ≥ 65 yr.

-RIV3 can be used in people aged 18 to 49 yr who have any degree of egg allergy and who have no other contraindications to the vaccine.
+RIV3 can be used in people aged 18 to 49 yr.

 Health care workers who care for immunocompromised people (ie, those who require care in a protected environment) should be given IIV or RIV3 rather than LAIV (or they should avoid contact with the immunocompromised people for 7 days after getting the vaccine).

 Precautions with IIV include

 (NOTE: For the 2017-2018 flu season, the CDC does not recommend LAIV for any population.)Contraindications for LAIV include